TempeHS/TempeHS_Ardunio_Boilerplate/BioMedical_Mechatronics_Task/Patient_Profiles/Jabara.md

 I need a football-specific prosthetic so I can run, tackle, and be tackled with the best!

-If you would like to know more about what I need, please email me jabara@outlook.com
+If you would like to know more about what I need, please email me Jabara c/o benjamin.jones21@det.nsw.edu.au

 ## Summary of Medical notes
 - Long Transfemoral Amputation of the left leg.